ArcBlock/super-linter-api/.aigne/doc-smith/docs/api-reference-data-types.md

 # Data Types

 This page provides a detailed reference for the data structures used in the Super-linter API's requests and responses.
-Understanding these objects is key to building integrations and interpreting API results correctly.
+Understanding these objects is essential for building integrations and interpreting API results correctly.

 ## Core Linting Objects